Autonomic computing: Description

 The AC system concept is designed to make adaptive decisions, using high-level policies.
 It will constantly check and optimize its status and automatically adapt itself to changing conditions.
 An autonomic computing framework is composed of autonomic components (AC) interacting with each other.
 An AC can be modeled in terms of two main control schemes (local and global) with sensors (for self-monitoring), effectors (for self-adjustment), knowledge and planner/adapter for exploiting policies based on self- and environment awareness.
 This architecture is sometimes referred to as Monitor-Analyze-Plan-Execute (MAPE).

 Driven by such vision, a variety of architectural frameworks based on "self-regulating" autonomic components has been recently proposed.
-A very similar trend has recently characterized significant research in the area of multi-agent systems.
+A similar trend has recently characterized significant research in the area of multi-agent systems.
 However, most of these approaches are typically conceived with centralized or cluster-based server architectures in mind and mostly address the need of reducing management costs rather than the need of enabling complex software systems or providing innovative services.
 Some autonomic systems involve mobile agents interacting via loosely coupled communication mechanisms.

 Autonomy-oriented computation is a paradigm proposed by Jiming Liu in 2001 that uses artificial systems imitating social animals' collective behaviours to solve difficult computational problems.
 For example, ant colony optimization could be studied in this paradigm.

 Problem of growing complexity

-Forecasts suggest that the computing devices in use will grow at 38% per year and the average complexity of each device is increasing.
-Currently, this volume and complexity is managed by highly skilled humans; but the demand for skilled IT personnel is already outstripping supply, with labour costs exceeding equipment costs by a ratio of up to 18:1.
+Forecasts suggested that the computing devices in use would grow at 38% per year and the average complexity of each device was increasing.
+This volume and complexity was managed by highly skilled humans; but the demand for skilled IT personnel was already outstripping supply, with labour costs exceeding equipment costs by a ratio of up to 18:1.
 Computing systems have brought great benefits of speed and automation but there is now an overwhelming economic need to automate their maintenance.